In Palermo stands a statue of an ancient king holding a snake. With its fangs bared, the snake suckles at the king’s breast.

 Zombies in the catacombs

 Palermo is Sicily’s main commercial and industrial center, although it has continually struggled with organized crime.
 Its population is over 1.5 million.
 A natural port, the city is over 2,700 years old.
 On nearby Mount Pellegrino, a vast number of prehistoric cave engravings were found in the 1940s, following the Allies’ invasion.
-The petroglyphs date from twenty-thousand to ten-thousand BCE.
+The petroglyphs date from 20,000 to 10,000 BCE.

-I visited the steps of the grand Teatro Massimo (greatest theater), where the finale of The Godfather Part 3 was filmed.
+I visited the steps of the grand Teatro Massimo (Supreme Theater), where the finale of The Godfather Part 3 was filmed.
 It is the third biggest theater in Europe.
 Enrico Caruso sang during its opening season in 1897.

 Public money intended for rebuilding was siphoned away by the mafia.
-Instead, poor-quality apartment blocks were erected by gang-controlled construction companies and many historic buildings were destroyed.
+Instead, poor-quality apartment blocks were erected by gang-controlled construction companies.
+Many historic buildings were destroyed.

 Next door is the cloister, completed around 1200.
 Its columns are encircled with carvings of biblical scenes and bands of gold and vibrant colors.
 No two columns are alike.